-This paper presents a vision-based interface using a single camera on top of a display, as shown in Fig.1.
+This paper presents a computer vision-based interface using a single camera on top of a display, as shown in Fig.1.
 Such a system allows touch-free input at a distance and has several uses in practice: virtual remote control for a TV or for other home appliances, gaming, or browsing public information terminals in museums or window shops.
 Here we present a complete system which integrates (a) an attention mechanism for initiating the interaction, (b) face recognition for user identification and customisation (in terms of content and functionality) and (c) fist tracking for moving a pointer and recognition of hand gestures such as a 'thumb up' or a 'shake' gesture for item selection.

-For face recognition we make use of the video data by matching image sets, which has been shown to be significantly more robust than single image matching [10].
+For face recognition we make use of the video data by matching image sets, which has been shown to be significantly more robust than single image matching [11].
 Adaptation is a key element for recognition under changing conditions and improves the recognition rate by integrating new training data.
 The system therefore includes a scheme to update the face manifold representation online.
 The hand tracking problem is challenging due to several factors, including motion blur, distraction from background objects, and appearance variation due to pose and lighting changes.
 This is illustrated in Fig.2, showing examples of image regions around the hand taken from the test sequences.
 In order to handle such variation the proposed hand tracker switches dynamically between different cues based on confidence estimates.
 In addition to tracking, automatic initialisation is required to find the hand at the beginning and after loss of track.
 This may occur regularly, for example every time the hand is outside the camera's view.
 The proposed system thus integrates an off-line trained detector to initialise and update the trackers to avoid drift.

-Figure 1: Gesture interface. (a) face detection is performed during the attention phase, interaction is initiated by hand detection, (b) set up of camera mounted on top of the screen and multiple users in the field of view, (c) a sample application for the inspection of 3D models.
+Figure 1: Gesture interface. (a) set up of camera mounted on top of the screen and multiple users in the field of view, (b) interaction is initiated by hand detection, (c) face detection is performed during the attention phase, (d) a sample application for the inspection of 3D models.

 In the following section we give an overview of prior work on hand tracking in the context of this work.
 Section 2 explains the attention mechanism that allows a user to initiate the interaction.
-The face recognition component is described in Section 3 and the fist tracker in Section 4.
+The face recognition component is described in Section 4 and the fist tracker in Section 3.
 Experiments in Section 5 demonstrate the performance of the face recognition and hand tracking components.